FlaxEngine/FlaxDocs/manual/graphics/cameras/index.md

 ![Camera](media/camera.png)

 **Camera** captures the scene and displays it to the user.
 It defines a view in screen space.
-A camera's position and rotaton define the *viewport* and *view direction*.
+A camera's position and rotation define the *viewport* and *view direction*.
 Those properties are used to render scene objects and present them to the user.

 ## Changing the active camera